-As the nation's leading women's health care provider and advocate, Planned Parenthood is concerned above all with women's health and the risk factors for reproductive health problems.
+As the nation's leading provider of sexual and reproductive health services, Planned Parenthood is concerned above all with women's health and the risk factors for reproductive health problems.
 Planned Parenthood health centers adhere to strict, nationwide medical standards.
-Screening and management of breast conditions are integral components of Planned
+Screening and management of breast conditions are integral components of Planned Parenthood services.
+All clinicians providing routine reproductive health services perform breast examinations and instruct patients in breast self-examination.
+Breast exams are performed regularly as part of a patient's initial and routine examination, during an initial prenatal visit, and during other non-routine visits.
+In 2010, Planned Parenthood health centers provided 747,607 breast examinations.

-[†] The odds of having a risk factor if a condition is present divided by the odds of having the risk factor if the condition is not present.
+[†]The odds of having a risk factor if a condition is present divided by the odds of having the risk factor if the condition is not present.